robinhood/faust/docs/userguide/application.rst

 +----------------+-----------------------------------------------+

-Using the ``memory://`` store is OK when developing your project and testing things out, but for large tables it can take hours to recover after restart, so you should never use it in production.
+Using the ``memory://`` store is OK when developing your project and testing things out, but for large tables, it can take hours to recover after a restart, so you should never use it in production.

 `RocksDB`_ recovers in seconds or less, is embedded and don't require a server or additional infrastructure, and stored on the file system so tables can exceed